ASC95/UVAHyperLoopTeam/README.txt

 This is readme.
-Trying to add your name to the file and then push the changes to the repo.
+Try to to add your name to the file and then push the changes to the repo.

 Members:
 Austin Chang